gshiba/vim-valign/README.md

     ...
 GACTTGCGACGTACGTAGCACGATCGATGC  ...

-Search for a common "anchor" sequence with `/\vGC..CG`.
+Search for a common "anchor" sequence, for example, `/\vGC..CG`.

 Then, block-select the sequences with `<C-V>`.
 For example, place the cursor at the top left "C".
 Then, `v` `i` `w` `CTRL-v` `j` `j` `j`